CrazyFedde/docs/commands.md

 #### Listing commands in module

-Listing all commands in a module can be done by using the help command followed by name of the module.
+Listing all commands in a module can be done by using the help command followed by the name of the module.

     .help <module>